 The rest of the paper is organized as follows.
 In Section~\ref{Methods}, we begin with the regression case to explain the idea of our approach, and then put our focus on classification problems.
 Both cases are investigated through simulation studies in Section~\ref{NumExp}.
-The real data mentioned above is revisited in Section~\ref{RealData}, and Section~\ref{Conclude} concludes with a short discussion and outlook.
+The real data mentioned above and some further data, such as trajectory data from a psychological, virtual reality experiment, is revisited in Section~\ref{RealData}, illustrating the presented method's broad spectrum of potential applications.
+Section~\ref{Conclude} concludes with a short discussion and outlook.